paypal

 Philippine colonial studies, from the sixteenth through the nineteenth centuries.

-Transpacific commerce and economic history.
+Transpacific commerce and economic history

-Subaltern subjectivity and/or agency.
+Subaltern subjectivity and agency

-Religion, belief, and the sacred.
+Religion, belief, and the sacred

-Piracy and maritime violence.
+Piracy and maritime violence

-Cartography and geographical imaginaries.
+Cartography and geographical imaginaries

-Transpacific linguistic and literary circulations.
+Transpacific linguistic and literary circulations

-Early modern writing about the Pacific and Asia.
+Early modern writing about the Pacific and Asia

 Start your submission now by clicking the button below.